Benefits of Musical Study

 McGill University’s psychology department recently released a study showing that, due to certain brain chemicals produced while experiencing music, music can be highly effective in reducing anxiety, treating eating disorders, and boosting immunity.
 Music itself can even function as a painkiller!
-Music More Effective Than Drugs; also Manage Chronic Pain.
+Neurochemistry of Music; also Manage Chronic Pain.

 Classical music in particular has been linked to many health benefits.
 “A number of academic studies recently zeroed in on classical music, showing that listening benefits the brain, sleep patterns, the immune system and stress levels — all helpful when facing those all-important end-of-semester tests.”
 USC News.